Is pain in your upper body holding you back from getting the strong legs needed to be a better wrestler??

 Front Squat

-So instead, try using straps, towels, or anything else you can think of to help you position the bar like so (notice how I’m holding onto a strap with my right hand):
+So instead, try using straps or anything else you can think of to help you position the bar like this:

 Zercher Squat

 Holding the bar in the Zercher position (in your elbows) can also save you pain.
-Using a standard straight bar can sometimes lead to discomfort with it digging into your elbows if you’re using a substantial amount of weight.
+Using a standard straight bar can sometimes lead to discomfort when it digs into your elbows.

 To fix this wrap a towel around the bar, use a squat pad, or put Fat Gripz on the bar where it comes in contact with your elbows.